A Civility-Based Form of Rooted Cosmopolitanism

 Abstract

 At its core, cosmopolitanism is the belief that all human beings, regardless of their social, political, cultural, or religious affiliations, are part of a single moral community.
-As such, it appears that cosmopolitanism is morally superior to, and practically antagonistic toward, nationalism and/or patriotism.
-However, three general challenges have been raised against this strong form of cosmopolitanism, which emerges from the Cynic-Stoic tradition and is encouraged by liberal writers such as Martha Nussbaum in her provocative essay “Patriotism and Cosmopolitanism” (1996).
-These challenges concern: the endorsement of a European-dominated abstract moral principle, the assumption of a homogeneous world culture, and the alleged unfeasibility of a world government.
+As such, it appears that cosmopolitanism is morally superior to—and practically antagonistic toward—nationalism and patriotism.
+However, three general challenges have been raised against this strong form of cosmopolitanism, which emerges from the Stoic-Kantian tradition.
+These challenges concern: (1) the endorsement of a set of abstract moral principles that predetermine a homogeneous world culture; (2) the neglect of local identifications in relation to the concrete features of human life and social relationships; and (3) the prevalence of a Western-centric standard of universal values, such as human rights, that dominates international society and supersedes political communities.